hamzaexact/cs-lab/README.md

-# Data Structure in Rust
+# Data Structures in Rust

 This repository contains **practice implementations of data structures in Rust**.